Propane guide

 In rooms where propane gas is used, regularly check the gas concentration using specially designed devices and ensure that personal protective measures are taken when handling propane gas containers.

-- Antistatic and flame-retardant protective clothing and safety shoes.
+- Wear antistatic and flame-retardant protective clothing and safety shoes.

 - If propane gas is released, wear respiratory protection.

-- Sturdy hand protection when handling pressurised gas cylinders.
+- Wear sturdy hand protection when handling pressurised gas cylinders.

-Inhalation of propane gas should be avoided at all costs.
-If clothing is contaminated by a gas leak, it must be changed immediately and ventilated in a well-ventilated area at a sufficient distance from ignition sources.
+Inhalation of propane gas must be avoided.
+If clothing is contaminated with gas, it must be changed immediately and ventilated in a well-ventilated area.
+Keep it away from a potential spource of ignition in safe distance.

 Protective measures in an emergency

-If propane gas escapes unintentionally, all ignition sources must be removed immediately and sufficient ventilation of the room must be ensured.
-At the same time, the area at risk must be evacuated and any further leakage prevented.
-Access to the room is gained with appropriate respiratory protection and suitable measurement technology to measure and monitor the gas concentration in the air.
+If propane gas escapes unintentionally, all ignition sources must be removed immediately and sufficient ventilation of the area must be ensured.
+At the same time, the place at risk must be evacuated and any further leakage must be prevented.
+Access to the room is only allowed with appropriate respiratory protection and suitable measurement technology in order to monitor the gas concentration in the air.

 If propane gas escapes, whether it is liquid gas or from unpressurised pipes, please note that propane is significantly heavier than air and always accumulates in the floor area or at the lowest point of a building.
-Therefore, extreme caution should always be exercised when entering basements or other low-lying areas after a gas leak.
-If in doubt, such areas must be cleared.
+Therefore do not enter basements or other low-lying areas after a gas leak without gas detection equipment.
+If in doubt, such areas must not be entered.

 Effect of propane gas on the human organism